-Terminus has made information security and data privacy foundational principles of everything we do, and we are firmly committed to GDPR readiness.
+Terminus has made information security and data privacy foundational principles of everything we do and we are firmly committed to GDPR.

 To ensure we meet regulatory guidelines, Terminus has built the Terminus ABM platform with data privacy by design and are only working with the data necessary to provide our service.

-The European Union’s General Data Protection Regulation (GDPR) will become enforceable on May 25th, 2018 and imposes additional requirements upon companies to enhance the protection of personal data for EU citizens.
+The European Union’s General Data Protection Regulation (GDPR) went into effect on May 25th, 2018 and imposed additional requirements upon companies to enhance the protection of personal data for EU citizens.
 It expands the rights of individuals to control how their personal information is collected and processed, and places a range of new obligations on organizations to be more accountable for data protection.
 Learn more about GDPR.

 Who has to comply with the GDPR?